tirnavali/lib_analytic/README.md

-# README
+# Library Analytics
+This projects purpose setting well-generated library analytics platform for Academic or Special Libraries.
+On the other hand It's first purpose is to serve data to related Library.
+Maybe after its modules can be converted to general use for other libraries.
+If you know ruby on rails of course you can convert this project for your needs.
+This projects is heavily under development now.

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Steps to run this program:

-* Ruby version
+* Ruby version 3.0.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Sqlite3

+* Rails version > 6

+* 1 - Update yarn
+* 2 - bundle install
+* 3 - run with rails server command

+ Sercan Tırnavalı 08.02.2021